 Add the cooled spinach mixture to the eggs and mix until combined.

 If you didn't do it arready, before placing mixture in muffin tins, spray muffin tins liberally with a spray oil or line them with baking cups to make clean up easier.
 You might want to consider spraying the muffin liners with oil as well to make sure they don't stick.

-Fill muffin cups (reg or mini) ¾ full with mix, sprinkle the ¼ cup feta evenly across each muffin cup. (sprinkle with more as desired)
+Fill muffin cups mix, sprinkle the 1/4 cup feta evenly across each muffin cup. (sprinkle with more as desired)